maxdome/swagger-combine/README.md

 ### Filtering Paths

-Paths can be filtered by using an array of paths to `exclude` or `include`.
+Paths can be filtered by using an array of paths and regex strings to `exclude` or `include`.

 ```json
 {